nacis/atlasofdesign.org/order/index.md

 header_img: /img/vol3_2226_clip.jpg
 ---

-Pre-orders have closed, and orders are now open!
+Orders for Volume 4 are open!
 There are now a finite number of books available, and they sell until they sell out!
 (Everything is the same price as pre-orders).

 We expect to ship copies of Volume 4 by the end of October 2018.
 <br><br>